top of page

 The noun 'supremacy' has its origins in the Latin word 'supremacia,' which is a combination of 'supremus,' meaning 'highest' or 'topmost,' and the suffix '-ia,' used to form abstract nouns.
 The Latin root 'supremus' is derived from 'super,' meaning 'above' or 'over.'
 The etymology of 'supremacy' subtly reflects the state or condition of being supreme or dominant over others, suggesting the highest position or authority.
 It implies a sense of being above or beyond others in power or influence without explicitly addressing its specific definition, aligning with its modern-day usage related to a position of ultimate authority or dominance.

-Quiz: Find the meaning of supremacy
+Find the correct meaning of the noun supremacy:

 Try Again!